BasselSi/JavaScript-Project/README.md

 - **User Authentication**: Secure login and session management using cookies and JWT.
 - **Profile Management**: Sign up, view your profile, upgrade to premium, or delete your account.
 - **Premium Access**: Users can purchase premium access via a simulated payment form.
 Premium users see extra navigation and can access `/premium`.
+- **Personal Notes**: Premium users can create, view, and delete personal notes on the `/premium` page.
+Notes are stored securely in the database and only visible to their owner.
-- **Secure API**: All sensitive actions (profile, payment, delete) are protected and require authentication.
+- **Secure API**: All sensitive actions (profile, payment, notes, delete) are protected and require authentication.
 - **Radix UI & Bootstrap**: Modern, accessible UI components.
 - **Prisma ORM**: Type-safe database access.